 This is one of the most frequent OBD2 trouble codes.
 Read the full article below to know what it means, how to fix it, and what other codes may show related to it.

-- Power train control module DTCs have recently been cleared with a scan tool
+- The PCM trouble codes have been cleared with an OBD-II scan tool

 - Power take-off (PTO) circuit is shorted to B+ or VPWR